AuroraEditor/Compose/README.md

 This project was created by [Nanashi Li](https://github.com/nanashili) for usage by [AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) and future Aurora projects that require A/B Testing.

+Compose was open source due to our belief of having and open, secure and fair eco-system of products for developers.

+This project was not meant to replace fully developed `A/B Testing` software like `Firebase Remote Config` but more for developers that want to get away from big corprate companies that track their data.

 ## License

 This project uses the MIT license.
 Compose will always be free.